oliverwilms/csp-log-tutorial/README.md

 We tested our interfaces using feeder pods to send many request messages to the Network Load Balancer.
 We sent 100k messages and tested how long it would take to process all messages into the message bank and record the responses on the feeders.
 The count of banked messages in Message Bank and responses received by the feeders matched the number of incoming messages.

 Recently we were asked to test pods failovers and Availability Zone fail-over.
+We delete individual pods with or without force and grace period.
 We simulate an availability zone failure by denying all incoming and outgoing traffic to a subnet (one of three availability zones) via the AWS console while feeders are sending many request messages to the Network Load Balancer.
 It has been quite challenging to account for all messages sent by the feeders.

 The other day while one feeder sent 5000 messages, we simulated the AZ failure.
 The feeder received 4933 responses.
 The message bank banked 4937 messages.